 H2S therapeutic effects, including those related to inflammation, also depend to a great extent on its capacity to regulate the homeostasis of the cellular immune system, both directly and indirectly, via the H2S-Cysteine-Glutathione connection (see Gojón G. and Morales G.A., 2020.
 “Antioxidants & Redox Signaling 2020, Volume 33, Number 14, pages 1010-1045”).

-Finally, H2S-based therapies hold the key to unlocking the regenerating abilities of the body throw maintenance of stem cell function and promotion of cell differentiation.
+Finally, H2S-based therapies hold the key to unlocking the regenerating abilities of the body through maintenance of stem cell function and promotion of cell differentiation.